 One of the major benefits of expunging a California DUI conviction is an easier time securing employment.
 Once a drunk or drugged driving conviction has been expunged, a prospective employer may no longer use it as a basis for negative employment consequences.

-However, an expungement does not affect your obligation to disclose the conviction when applying for state licenses or teaching credentials.4
+However, an expungement does not affect your obligation to disclose the conviction when applying for

 A PC 1203.4 expungement of a DUI will NOT overturn a driver’s license suspension or revocation.5